MojoAuth/mojoauth-blog/content/netlify-centralized-authentication/index.md

 ![Project](../assets/images/netlify-centralized-authentication/project.png)

-> For the website URL, Enter the url of the protected/profile page of your website.
+**For the website URL, Enter the url of the protected/profile page of your website.**

 - Get your API Credentials, The API key and API Secret are used to interact with MojoAuth's APIs.

 ![Dashboard](../assets/images/netlify-centralized-authentication/dashboard.png)

-## Your Website
+# Your Website

+Create your website frontend using html and js or any of the frontend frameworks like ReactJS and NextJS.
+In your frontend, create a login page and your profile/protected page.
-### Login page
+## Login page

 Now, On the Login page of your website, Add a login Button.
 Link it to the Netlify Authentication link with the redirect Url as a query parameter.
 The redirect URL would be the profile/protected page of your website.

-> Check our Demo for more details on how to setup the login button.
+**Check our [Demo](https://netlify-centric-authentication-demo.netlify.app) for more details on how to setup the login button.**

-### Profile page
+## Profile page

 On the profile page, Add the mojoauth JavaScript SDK in the head of your html and follow the mentioned steps-